abebars/abebars.io/docs/index.md

 ---
 ##On a personal note
-I love adventure and explore new things like Home Automation, Learning new skills and Scuba Diving
+I love adventure and explore new things like Home Automation, Learning new skills, and Scuba Diving.